 In accordance with W.Va.
 Code §31G-1A-3, awardees must agree to provide information about broadband availability, pricing and speeds in response to data collection requests the State Broadband Office on an annual basis.
 Information must be reported statewide at the address level for all broadband networks operated by the awardee.
-Address-level reporting will be required immediately for grant-funded projects but may be deferred for non-grant funded projects to allow coordination with new Federal Communications Commission Digital Opportunity Data Collection initiative.7
+The Department intends to coordinate information requested with required reporting under the Federal Communications Commission's Broadband Data Collection initiative to minimize reporting burdens.